 He did, and we were all very pleased with it.
 We liked the way there were little things coming out of people’s ears, and how he’d collaged things on a small scale while the drawings were on a big scale.
 He also knew us well enough to capture us rather beautifully in the drawings.
 We were flattered.

-The artist chose black and white in an act of rebellion against the fashion for psychedelic covers.
+Voormann chose black and white in an act of rebellion against the then-current fashion for brightly-coloured psychedelic covers.
 He worked from his studio at 29 Parliament Hill, London, where for two weeks he developed his concepts using pen and ink.

 Voormann wanted The Beatles’ hair to be the focus, and drew likenesses of the group from memory.
 He then placed photos in and around the drawings.